By Roy Stevenson

 Press Passes are purely a vanity item.
 They even have the potential to cause you great harm if you’re in the wrong place at the wrong time.
-(Think any Middle East “hot spot”).
+(Think any international “hot spot”).

 I know some travel writer’s associations that make a big deal of announcing upcoming press trips.
 Interestingly, these press trips are standard posts on several travel writing websites.
 They are announcements you can find for yourself, with very little research.

 You’ll find far more practical “how to” information in travel writing trade magazines and books, for a fraction of the price of association membership dues.
 You’re better off subscribing to a high value writer’s magazine like “Writers’ Digest” or “Writers’ Forum” or reading books by real travel writing experts.